Updated October 2025

 - Enhancing the Product: Product enhancements are driven by client feedback.
 At Ascend, client responses were collected and applied to the roadmap for future enhancements.

-- Program Enhancements: We have made 65 program enhancements, equating to almost a year's worth of work.
-This includes 1,750 man-hours of programming to ensure compliance and improve the product.
+- Program Enhancements: We have made more than 70 program enhancements, equating to almost a year's worth of work.
+This includes more than 1,750 man-hours of programming to ensure compliance and improve the product.

 Federal Funding Updates